CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 the misuse of software libraries, it is still worth adding a section that highlights usage issues.
 For example,

-> The "foo" method only validates that filenames passed to it exists.
+> The "foo" method only validates that filenames passed to it exist.
 > It cannot determine whether it should process those files.
 You
 > should ensure that arbitrary filenames are not passed to it, and
 > should validate any external data that is used for generating the